 He who studies only men, will get the body of knowledge without the soul; and he who studies only books, the soul without the body.
 He who, to what he sees, adds observation, and to what he reads, reflection, is in the right road to knowledge, provided that in scrutinizing the hearts of others, he neglects not his own.

 Why does study produce joy?

 Do you think our study affects those around us?
 How?

-In the Old Testament, the Israelites were instructed to write the laws on gates and doorposts and bind them to their wrists so that "they shall be as frontlets between your eyes" (Deut.
-11:18).
-The purpose of this instruction was to direct their minds repeatedly and regularlytowards God, and His instructions on human relationships.
+In the Old Testament, the Israelites were instructed to write the laws on gates and doorposts and bind them to their wrists so that “they shall be as frontlets between your eyes” (Deuteronomy 11:18).
+The purpose of this instruction was to direct their minds repeatedly and regularly towards God, and his instructions on human relationships.
 Today, we no longer take part in that practice.
 But how can we discipline ourselves to regularly and repeatedly study God’s words to make it easier for his laws to be written in our hearts?
 What motivates you?

 We live hectic, busy lives, and we are often pulled in many different directions.
 How can we positively encourage one another in the discipline of study?